weekenthralling/tablegpt-agent/README.md

 ## Introduction

 `tablegpt-agent` is a pre-built agent for TableGPT2 ([huggingface](https://huggingface.co/collections/tablegpt/tablegpt2-67265071d6e695218a7e0376)), a series of LLMs for table-based question answering.
-This agent is built on top of the [Langgraph](https://github.com/langchain-ai/langgraph) library and provides a user-friendly interface for interacting with the TableGPT model.
+This agent is built on top of the [Langgraph](https://github.com/langchain-ai/langgraph) library and provides a user-friendly interface for interacting with TableGPT2.

 ## Installation